-For weeks after, the Snows were overcome with grief.
+The Snows were overcome with grief.
 When David returned to work at Hughes Aircraft, he had a hard time adjusting.
-He sat in meetings listening to his co-workers talk about work things.
-Parts shortages.
-Budgets.
-Personnel issues.
+He sat in meetings listening to his co-workers talk about things like parts shortages, budgets, and personnel issues.
 None of it seemed the least bit important anymore.
 His sadness gave way to anger, and he began a crusade.
-"I want to get these damned darts," he told The Los Angeles Times at the time.
-"These things killed my child.
+“I want to get these damned darts,” he told The Los Angeles Times at the time.
+“These things killed my child.
 If I don't do anything, it's just a matter of time before someone else gets killed.
 I'm going to get them off the market.
-Whatever it takes."
+Whatever it takes.”

 To Snow, Michelle’s death proved that the regulation didn’t protect kids.
 It didn’t matter that they were sold as an adult game; if Jarts were in a home and children were allowed to play with them or could still get access to them, he thought, accidents would happen.
 He wanted the ban back in place and began lobbying public officials with phone calls and letters telling his story.

 When Snow brought his complaints to the the Consumer Product Safety Commission (CPSC), they told him that their injury clearinghouse, which makes national estimates of injuries caused by products based on a sampling of hospital emergency room reports from around the country, only knew of some two dozen injuries from lawn darts.
 A complete ban couldn’t be justified by that.
 Snow asked them to check their stats again.